-The portfolio was allocated into financial, industrials, and materials segments.
-The fund has carefully selected companies that come under these sectors for future value creation.
-From the inception, the strategy has been to concentrate portfolios into key-value counters while maintaining an appropriate level of diversification.
-And the fund has always tried to maintain less than 15 counters in the portfolio as it is enabled to track the changes in value drivers of each business.
+The fund allocated portfolio into industrials, financial, transportation & plantation sectors.
+Though the fund do not allocate funds solely based on the top-down level, fund has carefully selected companies that come under these sectors for future value creation.
+From inception, fund strategy has been to concentrate portfolios into keyvalue counters while maintaining an appropriate level of diversification.